Search⌘ K

 Learn to create a class diagram for the car rental system problem using the bottom-up approach.

-Now, we’ll create the class diagram for the car rental system on the basis of the given requirements.
-In the class diagram, we will first identify classes (concrete, abstract, or associated) and interfaces for the system.
-Then, we will determine the relationship between them, according to the requirements in the previous lesson.
+Based on the given requirements, we’ll create the class diagram for the car rental system.
+In the class diagram, we will first identify the system’s classes (concrete, abstract, or associated) and interfaces.
+Then, we will determine the relationship between them according to the requirements in the previous lesson.

 Components of a car rental system

-As mentioned earlier, we’ll design the car rental system using a bottom-up approach.
+As mentioned, we’ll design the car rental system using a bottom-up approach.

 Address and person